roehampton/module-content/algorithms/week-02/seminar/README.md

 print(print(str1.replace('s', '')))
 ```

-#Task 1.
-Find the Max and Min values in a numerical array

 ## Task 1.
-Numerical and character arrays (strings) in C
+Write an algorithm to find the Max and Min values in a numerical array.

-## Task2.
-Sort elements of a numerical list in Python, without using sort()
+## Task 2.
+Write an algorithm to sort elements of a numerical list.

-## Task3.
-Write a program to create a new array from a given array of integers shifting all zeros to the left direction
+## Task 3.
+Write an algorithm to create a new list from a given list of integers shifting all zeros to the left direction.

-## Matrices
-In a computer program, a Matrix is 2-dimensional array.
-In Machin Learning, matrix multiplicaton its at the core of practically any algorithm, and ML is at the top of the
-job ladder.
-So better get right at a ealy stage.